Bénédicte Paviot

 Bénédicte Paviot is an Anglo-French television news reporter, and the UK correspondent of France 24.
 She lives in London.
-She was the president of the Foreign Press Association until Jan-14-2020.
+She was the president of The Foreign Press Association London until 14 January 2020.

 Early life

 Paviot was born in Paris.
 She had a British mother (a journalist) and a French father.
 She went to the Lycée Français Charles de Gaulle in London, a school owned by the French government.
 She attended the Paris-Sorbonne University (Université Paris-Sorbonne), where she studied languages, law and economics.

 Career

 She worked for six years in the USA.

 BBC

 From 1989 to 2000 she worked as a reporter for BBC News.
 Between 1998 and 2000 she presented the programme Global on BBC Radio 5 Live.